-The books have become must-have guides for sales managers.
+The books have become must-have guides for sales managers and sales leaders.
 Let’s walk through the stages of solution selling so you can get a grasp on how the methodology works.

-Despite being one of the more straightforward selling methodologies, there are still elements your reps must master in order to implement solution selling successfully.
+Despite being one of the more straightforward selling methodologies, there are still elements your reps must master in order to implement the solution selling process successfully.

 At its core, solution selling can be broken down into six steps:

 Let’s take a closer look at what each of those steps entails and how you can incorporate them into your solution selling training.